LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/important-config.md

 ### :material-check-circle:{ .recommended } Browser Selection

 IntenseRP Next supports Chrome, Firefox, Edge, and Safari (experimentally).
-Chrome is the recommended choice because it has the best Cloudflare bypass capabilities and supports all features including network interception.
+Chrome and Edge are the recommended choices because they have the best Cloudflare bypass capabilities and support all features including network interception.

 If you must use a different browser, Edge is the second-best option as it's also Chromium-based.
 Firefox works but may struggle more with Cloudflare challenges.